b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### RAMOS, I. ###

+* Ramos, Imma (2020).
+'Tantra: Enlightenment to Revolution.
+(NB: Publication to accompany the exhibition of the same name at the British Museum: April 23 - July 26, 2020.).
+London, England, U.K.: Thames & Hudson (on hehalf of The Trustees of the British Museum).
+ISBN 9780500480625.

+**Purport:**<br>
+Not yet secured.

 ### RANGACHAR, M. ###

 * Rangachar, M. E. (2000).
 'The Philosophy of Vishishtadvaita: As Expounded by Sri Vedanta Deshika in the Nyaya-Siddha-Anjana'.
 With a Preface in English by Swami Harshananda dated 2000.
 With a Preamble in Sanskrit by N.S.
 Ramanujatatacharya and excerpts from this are rendered in an English Introduction.
 Ashoknagar, Bangalore, Karnataka, India: Sri Nityananda Printers.
 Source: https://archive.org/details/thephilosophyofvisistadvaitaasexpoundedbysrivedantadesikainnyayasiddhanjanadrmerangachar2000ocr (accessed: Tuesday, September 03, 2024)